 Fours skating in Boston during World War II.
-The left two skaters are Gretchen Van Zandt Merrill and Benjamin T. Wright.
+The right two skaters are Gretchen Van Zandt Merrill and Benjamin T. Wright.
 Photo courtesy "Skating" magazine.

 The skating world lost a true gem when Benjamin T. Wright passed away on November 30, 2019.
 He was not only an ISU Referee and Judge, USFSA President and chairman of the ISU Technical Committee, but one of the sport's most passionate historians.
 Without his kind and patient support behind the scenes, Skate Guard wouldn't exist... and that's no overstatement.
 Until just a few months ago, we had long conversations on the phone regularly and he'd often go digging to find just the information I needed.
 Many of the stories he helped me with with haven't even been published yet.